-Proposition \ref{pro:tt} shows that travel time in a period is equivalent to the average queue length.
-Therefore, while Q-MP uses the queue length at a point in time to define the weight and pressure, the essence of TT-MP is to employ the average value of the same metric.
-Unlike the instant queue length which only provides the traffic state at a time point, travel time conveys more detailed information during the whole time interval, and it is expected to lead better performance, which will be demonstrated in the case study.
+Proposition \ref{pro:tt} shows that total travel time in a period is equivalent to the average number of vehicles.
+Therefore, while Original-MP uses the number of vehicles at a point in time to define the weight and pressure, the essence of TT-MP is to employ the average value of the same metric.
+Unlike the instant number of vehicles which only provides the traffic state at a time point, total travel time conveys more detailed information during the whole time interval, and it is expected to lead better performance, which will be demonstrated in the case study.

-\begin{proposition} Travel time is equivalent to the average of queue length. \end{proposition} \begin{proof} Without loss of generality, assume the time step for traffic operation is 1 second.
-Then, the travel time in each time step is equal to the queue length.
-Therefore, the travel time in any period is equal/equivalent to the total/average queue length. \end{proof}
+\begin{proposition} Total travel time in a certain period is equivalent to the average number of vehicles. \end{proposition} \begin{proof} Without loss of generality, assume the time step for traffic operation is 1 second.
+Then, the total travel time in each time step is equal to the number of vehicles.
+Therefore, the total travel time in any period is equal/equivalent to the total/average number of vehicles. \end{proof}